-With Tuesday’s Southern primaries in the rear view mirror, the candidates are already gearing up for battle in two of the month’s remaining contests: Illinois and Louisiana.
+The ink is not yet dry on Tuesday's Southern primaries, but the candidates are already gearing up for battle in two of the month's remaining contests: Illinois and Louisiana.

 The Romney campaign has reserved more than $800,000 worth of TV ad time on local broadcast channels, focusing on Chicago with smaller buys in the Springfield, Peoria and Rockford markets.
 The campaign is spending another $134,000 on cable ad purchases throughout the state, according to a Republican media buyer tracking the spending.